Blog

 Before considering any steps to mitigate IHT, it is important to consider some fundamental questions, such as:

-• This leaves many decisions about wealth distribution to other potential beneficiaries until the second death.
+• What should any surviving spouse or civil partner inherit?
+Often, the simple answer is ‘everything.’
+This leaves many decisions about wealth distribution to other potential beneficiaries until the second death.

+• Who do you want the money to go to?
 Are there specific items that you want to leave to particular individuals?
+These can range from jewellery to shares in a family business

-• For example, you may be happy to leave money outright to a 40-year-old architect daughter.
+• What framework, if any, do you need for passing down money?
+For example, you may be happy to leave money outright to a 40-year-old architect daughter.
+The same may not be true of a 19-year-old student son.

-Answers to these questions will you shape your will and provide a structure for any IHT planning.
+Answers to these questions will shape your will and provide a structure for any IHT planning.
 It can also start the conversation about whether making some lifetime gifts is a good idea.

-Certain gifts made during lifetime will be altogether exempt from IHT.
+Certain gifts made during your lifetime will be altogether exempt from IHT.
 They will fall out of your estate for IHT purposes as soon as you make them.
 These include:

-• You can use the previous year’s exemption if you did not use it then.
+• Annual exemption: gifts of up to a total of £3,000 each tax year.
+You can use the previous year’s exemption if you did not use it then.

-• However, the exemption does not apply to gifts to anyone who in the same tax year has received a gift covered by the £3,000 annual exemption.
+• Small gifts exemption: gifts of up to £250 to as many people as desired.
+However, the exemption does not apply to gifts to anyone who in the same tax year has received a gift covered by the £3,000 annual exemption.

-• The critical thing here is that this only applies to income, not withdrawal from savings accounts or investments, for example.
+• Gifts out of surplus income exemption.
+Regular gifts out of surplus income that do not reduce your standard of living.
+The critical thing here is that this only applies to income, not withdrawals from savings accounts or investments, for example.

 Other lifetime gifts, particularly if made outright, will in most instances attract no IHT when they are made.
 You will avoid IHT altogether if you survive for the following seven years.